 - Encourage academic studies of whistleblowing

 These goals are ambitious, but we are achieving them.
-The last one listed is a bit different than the rest – we're actively achieving Goal #5 through our Curriculum Project: another tremendous endeavor which brings together leading scholars on the issue of whistleblowing from a diversity of fields to create multi-disciplinary teaching materials that can be adapted to undergraduate and graduate courses.
-These wonderful, impressive scholars make up the Curriculum Faculty Committee.
+The last one listed is a bit different than the rest.
+We're actively achieving Goal #5 through our Curriculum Project – another important endeavor which brings together leading scholars on the issue of whistleblowing from a diversity of fields to create multi-disciplinary teaching materials that can be adapted to undergraduate and graduate courses.
+These impressive scholars make up the Curriculum Faculty Committee.

-As for the other four?
+As for the other four goals?
 All one has to do is review the student/faculty reactions to our Tour stops – reactions that are overwhelmingly positive (which keep coming!).
-Just some include:
+A sampling:

 I wish I could express in words how transformative these discussions have been.
 I’ve been able to see some of my quietest classmates get angry and speak up about an issue they believe in.
 I don’t know that these discussions would have happened without your visit.